skeralapura/skeralapura.github.io/_posts/2026-02-26-BPE-Simple_Example.md

 Final Vocabulary: {('too',): 3, ('we', 't'): 1, ('to',): 2, ('g', 'o'): 1, ('ou', 't'): 1, (',',): 1, ('a', 'n', 'd'): 1, ('c', 'o', 'l', 'd'): 1, ('p', 'l', 'a', 'y'): 1, ('b', 'al', 'l'): 1, ('.',): 2, ('s', 'o'): 1, ('we',): 2, ('s', 'a', 't'): 1, ('i', 'n'): 1, ('t', 'h', 'e'): 1, ('h', 'ou', 's', 'e'): 1, ('d', 'i', 'd'): 1, ('n', 'o', 't', 'h', 'i', 'n', 'g'): 1, ('a', 't'): 1, ('al', 'l'): 1, ('w', 'h', 'i', 'c', 'h'): 1, ('i', 's'): 1, ('m', 'u', 'c', 'h'): 1, ('j', 'o', 'y'): 1, ('!',): 1}
 ```
 ___

-In practice, instead of implementing the algorithm from scratch, we can use a pretrained tokenizer (eg: AutoTokenizer), which was already trained on a large text corpus to build its vocabulary, such as the data used to train GPT-2 or another example would be TikToken library used by OpenAI models.

-___